Is it ice cream season for you? Is there one?

 Not perfect, but still delicious.

 I tend to go heavier on milk than cream in my mix because I find the ratio of more cream to be, well, too creamy.
-But my first version was not quite creamy enough.
+But my first version was not quite creamy enough, so I tried a few more times until I got it to the creamy smoothness I wanted.

 Also, I couldn’t really taste the basil.
-I had used a light hand with the it so it wouldn’t be too prominent in what should be strawberry ice cream, but I ended up with too little.
+I had used a light hand with the herb so it wouldn’t be too prominent in what should be strawberry ice cream, but I ended up with too little.
+Again, I had to play around a bit toget it right.

 In the end, the creaminess of your ice cream and the amount of basil you add – or chocolate chips or graham cookie pieces; a coffee base, or vanilla through and through – is really preference.

-I’m in favour of playing around.
+I’m in favour of trying a few batches, adjusting here and there, until you get it right.
 Start with small batches, too, so if your creation isn’t just right you won’t have 2L of it staring back at you everytime you open the freezer.

-Here’s a simple strawberry ice cream to start you off.
+Here’s a simple strawberry (no basil) ice cream to start you off.

 - 2 egg yolks